Chinese army 'volunteers' to help clean streets in Hong Kong | DW | 16.11.2019

 In an unexpected move, China's People's Liberation Army have left their Hong Kong barracks to help the city tidy up after protests.
-The unusual intervention left opinions divided.
+Following Beijing's warnings of restoring order, the intervention left opinions divided.

-Chinese troops took to cleaning Hong Kong's streets on Saturday to clear the city of debris and barricades left by protesters.
+Chinese troops took to cleaning Hong Kong's streets on Saturday to clear the city of debris and barricades left by protesters, leaving critics skeptical of their motives.

 The rare move left opinions divided among civilians in the territory, with some welcoming the army's action and others dismissing it as a PR stunt.